alibaba/pipcook/docs/tutorials/component-object-detection.md

 ### Training

-After making the above data set, organize the file structure according to the introduction in the previous chapter.
+After making the above dataset, organize the file structure according to the introduction in the previous chapter.
 After that, you can start the pipeline for training.

 ## Conclusion